LCOGT/banzai-nres/docs/banzai_nres/classification-rv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 BANZAI-NRES measures the radial velocity of the target by cross-correlating the best Phoenix template found by the stellar classification step
 with the normalized spectra.
-This cross-correlation is performed on an order-by-order basis across a subset of the spectrum that
+This cross-correlation is performed on an order-by-order basis over 5140-6276 Angstroms, a range that
 has high signal-to-noise but is not affected by telluric absorption.
 It first computes the CCFs on a coarse grid with a wide velocity range,
 selects the highest peak, and then uses a fine velocity grid around that peak.
 The peak of each fine CCF is taken as the per-order velocity.
 The RV measurement is the sigma-clipped mean of the per-order velocities.